5 Important Tokyo Laws Tourists Must Know

 Drinking alcohol in public

-In Shinjuku Ward, beginning on October 1st, 2024, street drinking is prohibited specifically during Halloween from the evening of October 31 to the following morning, affecting parts of Shinjuku 3-chōme and Kabukichō 1-chōme.
+In Shinjuku Ward, street drinking is prohibited specifically during Halloween from the evening of October 31 to the following morning, affecting parts of Shinjuku 3-chōme and Kabukichō 1-chōme.
 Other periods may be added if deemed necessary by the ward mayor to ensure safety and order.
 Security personnel will patrol these areas to provide corrective guidance to violators.
 For more information about the specific areas covered by bans in these wards and street drinking policies in general, contact the respective ward offices.

 Photo for illustrative purposes